-In the wake of the Brussels crisis it’s become apparent how important social has become in crisis communication.
+In the wake of the attack in Westminster it’s become apparent how important social has become in crisis communication.

 Historically, news websites have updated stories sporadically though this has recently changed with the likes of the BBC posting by-the-minute updates across social channels.
 In a recent report, Pew Research Centre found that more than half of all Facebook and Twitter users get news from the sites which is a significant increase in news consummation from the same research in 2013.